TSandfeld/02805_imdb.github.io/Website.md

 ![Graph of Movies GCC](./images/graph_GCC_movies.png) As we can see from this graph, most movies are clustered around the middle of the graph which tells us that a large amount of the movies in this network are highly connected.
 Thus many movies have some of the same actors, and only a small amount of movies connect to few other movies, meaning that the actors in those movies do not appear in other movies.
 This could be due to the fact that some movies have only few actors and that those are relatively unknown or perhaps chosen specifically for one movie.

 Analysing this network, we see that the distribution of degrees (number of movies one movie is connected to) follows a powerlaw.
 Therefore we can conclude that our network is scale free.
-Hence our network consist of a few movies with a lot of connections, so-called **hubs**, and then most of the movies having few connections.
+Meaning that our network consist of a few movies with a lot of connections, so-called **hubs**, and then most of the movies having few connections.
 Here the distribution is plotted on a log-scale.
 ![Degree distribution of movie Graph](./images/movie_graph_degree_distribution.png)